Internet-Draft TPM 2 Key Format July 2024

 This MUST be present for all keys and specifies the handle of the parent key.
 The parent key SHOULD be either a persistent handle (MSO 0x81) or a permanent handle (MSO 0x40).
 Since volatile handle numbering can change unexpectedly depending on key load order, the parent SHOULD NOT be a volatile handle (MSO 0x80).
 The parent MUST NOT have any other MSO.

-If a permanent handle (MSO 0x40) is specified then the implementation MUST run TPM2_CreatePrimary on the handle using the TCG specified Elliptic Curve template [TCG-Provision] (section 7.5.1 for the Storage and other seeds or 7.4.1 for the endorsement seed) for the NIST P-256 curve and use the primary key so generated as the parent.
+If a permanent handle (MSO 0x40) is specified then the implementation MUST run TPM2_CreatePrimary on the handle using the TCG specified Elliptic Curve template [TCG-Provision] (section 7.5.1 for the Storage and other seeds or 7.4.1 for the endorsement seed) which refers to the TCG EK Credential Profile [TCG-EK-Profile] .
+Since there are several possible templates, implementations MUST always use the H template (the one with zero size unique fields).
+The template used MUST be H-2 (EK Credential Profile section B.4.5) for the NIST P-256 curve if rsaParent is absent or the H-1 (EK Credential Profile section B.4.4) RSA template with a key length of 2048 if rsaParent is present and true and use the primary key so generated as the parent.

 This MUST be present and MUST correspond to the fully marshalled TPM2B_PUBLIC structure of the TPM Key.